-One month challenge to turn £10 into as much money as possible, helping to develop entrepreneurial thinking and teamwork, whilst at the same time supporting women in Malawi and Zambia to lift themselves and their families out of poverty.
+A one month challenge to turn £10* into as much money as possible, helping to develop entrepreneurial thinking and teamwork, whilst at the same time supporting women in Malawi Zambia, Zimbabwe to lift themselves and their families out of poverty.

 How does it work?

 Employees form into groups and have 2 weeks to develop their idea using their knowledge, skills, resources and networks.
 Teams then have one month to use their entrepreneurial skills to turn £10 into as much money as possible.
 The team that raises the most amount of money is crowned as the Start Something Challenge champions.
 Take a look at our Start Something presentation for more information.

 What the Start Something Challenge can do for you: